 All SMETA reports are published in the SEDEX system, ensuring transparency and efficient information sharing to help raise the level of accountability amongst suppliers.

 QIMA is proud to be one of only 51 APSCA members that can carry out official SMETA audits.

 SMETA audits use the ETI Base Code, founded on the conventions of the International Labor Organization, as well as relevant local laws.
 SMETA audits can be conducted against two or four auditing pillars.
 The two pillars mandatory for any SMETA audit are Labor Standards and Health & Safety.
 The two additional pillars of a 4-pillar audit are Business Ethics and Environment.
 They were introduced to further deepen the social responsibility aspect of SMETA audits.

-QIMA is approved to conduct Sedex Virtual Assessments, a remote alternative to the standard SMETA Audit.
+The Sedex Virtual Assessments are a remote alternative to the standard SMETA Audit.
 The Sedex Virtual Assessment is based on the SMETA audit methodology and utilizes video conferencing technology to remotely connect an auditor with the factory site.

-This initiative was launched in July 2020 in response to the COVID-19 pandemic and delays in audits taking place due to difficulties gaining physical access to factories caused by restrictions on travel and movement of people, as well as health concerns related to outside auditors visiting a factory site.
+The virtual assessment initiative was launched in July 2020 in response to the COVID-19 pandemic and delays in audits taking place due to difficulties gaining physical access to factories.

 While a Virtual Assessment may be a suitable solution to reduce risk when physical access to a factory is not possible, it should not replace a complete in-person audit to verify social and labor conditions.
 An in-person audit should always be performed where possible.